MohammedRashad/Donne/README.md

 - You register in our platform as a donor then you are available to anyone who need blood.
 - People who need blood will send requests by city and blood type.
-- Corresponding people will receive notitifcations with required blood and contact data.
+- Corresponding people will receive notifications with required blood and contact data.
 - Relax and wait for someone to contact you.
 - Voila!
 You saved a live.